sablier-labs/docs/docs/concepts/protocol/01-streaming.md

 Asset streaming means the ability to make continuous, real-time payments on a per-second basis.
 This novel approach to making payments is the core concept of Sablier.

-Envision an hourglass, with grains of sand steadily flowing through it.
-Now, replace the sand with your crypto assets and the hourglass with Sablier.
-There you have it: a clear understanding of token streaming.

-As an example, suppose you stream \$100 worth of tokens to Bob over a month.
-You would first deposit the \$100 in Sablier, and then, every second, Bob will receive a fraction of those tokens.
-Bob will be earning tokens in real time.
-At the end of the month, Bob will have received all funds.
-But Bob can already withdraw the funds that have already been streamed during the month.
+Let's take an example.
+Imagine Alice wants to stream 3,000 DAI to Bob during the whole month of January.

+1. Alice deposits the 3,000 DAI in Sablier before Jan 1, setting the end time to Feb 1.
+2. Bob's allocation of the DAI deposit increases every second beginning Jan 1.
+3. On Jan 10, Bob will have earned approximately 1,000 DAI.
+He can send a transaction to Sablier to withdraw the tokens.
+4. If at any point during January Alice wishes to get back her tokens, she can cancel the stream and recover what has not been streamed yet.

-This is especially useful for use cases like payroll, for example, where employees don't need to wait the end of the month anymore to spend their paycheck, as they receive it by the second instead of every two weeks or month.
+This payment model is especially useful for use cases like payroll, for example, where employees don't need to wait the end of the month anymore to spend their paycheck, as they receive it by the second instead of every two weeks or month.
 No more waiting, just earning.

 :::info